nomeata/haskell-rec-def/README.md

 Related work
 ------------

-Edward Kmett's [`Data.Propagator.Prop` module](https://github.com/ekmett/propagators/blob/master/src/Data/Propagator/Prop.hs) achieves something similar, and allows to construct more the graphs more flexibly, but requires a stricter phase control akin to `runST`.
+* Edward Kmett's [`Data.Propagator.Prop` module](https://github.com/ekmett/propagators/blob/master/src/Data/Propagator/Prop.hs) achieves something similar, and allows to construct more the graphs more flexibly, but requires a stricter phase control akin to `runST`.

+* Jeannin, Kozen and Silva’s work on [“CoCaml: Functional Programming with Regular Coinductive Types”](https://www.cs.cornell.edu/~kozen/Papers/CoCaml.pdf) in Ocaml even goes a step further and not only allow the recursive definitions to be written down as here, but even allows functions _consume_ regular recursive values, and still produces something that can be solved.